Myopia Control Frequently Asked Questions

 Higher levels of myopia are associated with higher risks of eye diseases such as:

 - Myopic macular degeneration: Where the central vision deteriorates, like having a blur in the middle of your vision.

-- Glaucoma: When the peripheral vision slowly deteriorates and in advance cases can lead to to tunnel vision.
+- Glaucoma: When the peripheral vision slowly deteriorates and in advanced cases can lead to tunnel vision and eventually complete blindness.